-Currently, I’m pursuing a Master of Fine Arts in Interdisciplinary Arts and Writing at California Institute of Integral Studies.
+I have a Master of Fine Arts in Interdisciplinary Arts and Writing from California Institute of Integral Studies.
 Before starting the MFA program, I enrolled in seminary for a year and a half, studying Theology and the Arts.
 Because the central idea of my work, original self, is found in theology, philosophy, psychology, and the arts, seminary was a great place to start.
 Ultimately, though, I found that approaching my work through the arts was my calling.
 In my first career, I earned a Master of Arts in Public Affairs and worked for several different environmental and affordable housing non-profits.

 About My Work